sparks-baird/xtal2png/reports/paper.md

 ![(a) upscaled example image and (b) legend of the `xtal2png` encoding.\label{fig:example-and-legend}](figures/example-and-legend.png)

-`xtal2png` was designed to be easy-to-use by both "[Pythonistas](https://en.wiktionary.org/wiki/Pythonista)" and entry-level coders alike.
+`xtal2png` was designed to be easy to use by both "[Pythonistas](https://en.wiktionary.org/wiki/Pythonista)" and entry-level coders alike.
-`xtal2png` provides a straightforward Python application programming interface (API) and command line interface (CLI). `xtal2png` relies on `pymatgen.core.structure.Structure` [@ongPythonMaterialsGenomics2013] objects for representing crystal structures and also supports reading crystallographic information files (CIFs) from directories. `xtal2png` encodes crystallographic information related to the unit cell, crystallographic
+`xtal2png` provides a straightforward Python application programming interface (API) and command-line interface (CLI). `xtal2png` relies on `pymatgen.core.structure.Structure` [@ongPythonMaterialsGenomics2013] objects for representing crystal structures and also supports reading crystallographic information files (CIFs) from directories. `xtal2png` encodes crystallographic information related to the unit cell, crystallographic